ShueyYuen/CodeSifter/playground/README.md

 # Conditional Loader Playground

-This playground contains three example projects that demonstrate how to use the conditional-loader plugin with webpack, rollup, and Vue.js.
+This playground contains three example projects that demonstrate how to use the code-sifter plugin with webpack, rollup, and Vue.js.

 ## Webpack Example

-A simple example showing how to use conditional-loader with webpack.
+A simple example showing how to use code-sifter with webpack.

 ### Usage